 - 7. Budgeting for different types of site

 In our experience, although budgeting is a key marketing activity, surprisingly few Marketing Managers generate marketing forecasts or understand their power.

-This brief guide then is designed to help all those involved in marketing who are keen to support the change process in their organisation to make more use of digital marketing.
+This brief guide then is designed to help all those involved in marketing who are keen to support the change process in their organization to make more use of digital marketing.
 This includes people such as:

 - Marketing Directors, Heads-of and Managers

-- Digital Marketing and Ecommerce Directors
+- Digital Marketing and E-commerce Directors

 - Company Owners, CEOs and Financial Directors